-This was an expensive green fee - we paid 995 Dirham (£190) for a weekday tee time - that goes up to 1220 Dirham at weekends (£230), which is a Friday and Saturday in these parts.
-There are some last minute offers and off-season the price comes down a little.
-Given the cost this is one of those occasions when it may be worth getting a quote from an operator to see if they can do you a good deal - see below!
+This was an expensive green fee - 1250 Dirham (£260) although there are some last minute offers and off-season the price comes down a little.
+Given the cost this is one of those occasions when it may be worth getting a quote from an operator to see if they can do you a good deal - see below.

 Also worth noting that this is a walking only course in the winter months - this suited us fine but may not be to everyone's taste but they can probably organise caddies with enough notice.

-We decided that a trip to these parts to play was likely to be a fairly rare event and so we played the best courses in the area - 2 in Dubai (Emirates and Earth) and 2 in Abu Dhabi (Yas Links and the Abu Dhabi Golf Club).
-This was the only course of the 4 which we played which is not on the European Tour but was probably the best.
+We decided to do it in style so played the best courses that were open at the time in the area - 2 in Dubai (Emirates and Earth) and 2 in Abu Dhabi (Yas Links and the Abu Dhabi Golf Club).
+Yas was the only course of the 4 which we played which is not on the European Tour but was probably the best.
 They do play a pro-am every year while the 'Desert Swing' is on and I dread to think how much someone pays to assemble what is an amazing field of the best in European golf.

 We decided to go and play around the time of the European Tour being in the area.
 The logic being that a) the courses would be in great condition b) we could watch a bit of professional golf and c) it was a good time to get out of the U.K.